viodotcom/jyafn/docs/docs/tutorials/index.md

 df = pd.read_csv("campaign-pca.csv")
 ```
+!!! note
+    See the `./resources` folder for the sample data used in this tutorial.

 And then, we can create a python dictionary associating each campaign id to its components (I know, I know, that is not The Pandas Way™, but bear with me):
 ```python